 Nicole Chung was born and raised in the Pacific Northwest.
-Her nationally bestselling debut memoir All You Can Ever Know was a finalist for the National Book Critics Circle Award for Autobiography, longlisted for the PEN Open Book Award, and named a Best Book of the Year by The Washington Post, The Boston Globe, NPR, TIME, Newsday, Library Journal, BuzzFeed, Real Simple, Goodreads, Chicago Public Library, and Seattle Public Library, among many others.
+Her nationally bestselling debut memoir All You Can Ever Know (Catapult, US; Pushkin Press, UK) was a finalist for the National Book Critics Circle Award for Autobiography, longlisted for the PEN Open Book Award, and named a Best Book of the Year by The Washington Post, The Boston Globe, NPR, TIME, Newsday, Library Journal, BuzzFeed, Goodreads, Chicago Public Library, and Seattle Public Library, among many others.

 Nicole has written for numerous publications, including The New York Times, GQ, The Guardian, TIME, Longreads, The Cut, Vulture, Slate, and Hazlitt, and has taught writing workshops for Kundiman, Catapult, and PEN/Faulkner’s Writers in Schools program.
-She is the editor in chief of Catapult magazine, co-editor of the anthology A Map Is Only One Story, and the former managing editor of The Toast.
+She is the editor in chief of the National Magazine Award-winning Catapult magazine, co-editor of the immigration anthology A Map Is Only One Story, and the former managing editor of the beloved, now-shuttered website The Toast.
 Her next book is forthcoming from Ecco Books/HarperCollins.
 Find her on Twitter: @nicolesjchung

 Buy All You Can Ever Know: